krazydanny/laravel-repository/README.md

 		parent::__construct(
 			User::class, // Model's class name
-			'Users' // the name of the cache prefix
+			'Users' // OPTIONAL the name of the cache prefix.
+The short class name will be used by default.
+In this case would be 'User'
 		);
 	}
 }